 Get Help Filing Your Personal Injury Claim

 You should never take on an insurance carrier without an experienced personal injury lawyer.
 The Yates Firm knows how to maximize the value of a claim and secure a full and fair settlement.
-We have years of experience representing injured clients in Myrtle Beach and are ready to fight for you.
+Our legal team has years of experience representing injured clients in Myrtle Beach and is ready to fight for you.

 Call our Myrtle Beach personal injury attorneys at (843) 692-3237 for a free consultation to learn more about how we can help if you were injured in an accident due to someone else’s negligence.